fatvdbergdotus/ai/data_science/glossary.md

   - **Completeness** refers to whether a dataset has all required values present, with minimal or no missing data.
 A complete dataset includes all necessary fields and records, ensuring analyses and models are based on full and reliable information.
   - **Currency** refers to how up-to-data and relevant the data is.
   - **Integrity** covers the accuracy and consistency of data.
+- **DBT** focuses on the transform part of ELT, allowing data anylysts and engineers to transform data within the data warehouse using SQL.
 - **Deduplicating data** means identifying and removing duplicate records so each entry in your dataset is unique.
 ## E
 - **Encoding techniques of features**
+  - **Base-N encoding** is a technique that converts categorical variables into numerical representations using a base-N number system (e.g., base-2, base-3).
+Each category is first assigned a number, then that number is expressed in base-N and split across multiple columns.
+This reduces the number of features compared to one-hot encoding while still capturing category information, making it efficient for high-cardinality data.
   - **Binary encoding** is a technique that converts categorical variables into binary (0/1) representations using fewer columns than one-hot encoding.
 Each category is first assigned a number, which is then converted into binary form and split across multiple columns.
 This reduces dimensionality while still representing categorical information, making it more efficient for models with many categories.
   - **Feature encoding** is the process of converting categorical data into numerical form so machine learning models can use it.
 Since most models work with numbers, techniques like label encoding, one-hot encoding, binary encoding, and target encoding are used to represent categories in a meaningful way while preserving important information.
   - **Label encoding** is a method that converts categorical values into integer numbers, where each category is assigned a unique number.
 Label encoding introduces an artificial order, even if no real order exists.
   - **One-hot encoding** is a technique used to convert categorical data into numerical format by creating binary (0/1) columns for each category.
 For example, a feature “Color” with values {Red, Blue, Green} becomes three columns: Red, Blue, Green—where only one column is 1 and the others are 0 for each row.
 This prevents models from incorrectly assuming any order or ranking between categories.
   - **Target encoding** is a technique where categorical values are replaced with the average of the target variable for each category.
 For example, if a category “A” has a higher average target value than “B,” it gets a higher encoded number.
-This helps capture the relationship between categories and the target, but must be used carefully to avoid overfitting (often with cross-validation or smoothing).
+This helps capture the relationship between categories and the target, but must be used carefully to avoid overfitting (often with cross-validation or smoothing) and data leakage.
 Mostly used when there are many categories.
 - **Evaluating classification models**
   - **Accuracy** measures overall correctness (TP+TN)/(TP+TN+FP+FN).
   - **Precision** focuses on accuracy of positive predictions (TP)/(TP+FP).
 Precision is most useful when the cost of false positives is high.